A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Observations

 \subsection{Data Cleaning}

 Before timing Ter5A, we removed the effects of the eclipse from observations because the time-variable ionized gas can cause unpredictable time delays in the measured pulses.
 To remove most of these effects, we cut all TOAs corresponding to an orbital phase between 0.0 and 0.5, where the pulsar was most likely to be eclipsed.
-We further manually inspected the data to remove any remaining large-scale effects of the eclipse.
+We further inspected the data for additional eclipses and manually removed them.
+See Figure~\ref{fig:better_eclipse} for how eclipses appear in data before and after this cleaning; it is straightforward to visually identify affected TOAs and remove them.
 A summary of the phase-cleaned observations is presented in Table~\ref{tab:obssum}.

 Figure~\ref{fig:better_eclipse} shows an example of what eclipses look like in the timing data and what the timing residuals look like after cleaning TOAs.
 As the pulsar moves behind a clump of ionized gas, this gas increases the effective dispersion measure (DM), causing pulse delays.
 The stochastic variability of the wind from the companion makes timing delays unpredictable.
 While every orbit has some eclipse around phase 0.25, the width and effect of this eclipse varies significantly between observations.
 Several observations show additional micro-eclipses or hours-long total disappearances.
 This is one reason that long-term timing of this system was previously prohibitively difficult.